MrKai77/Loop/README.md

 ### Preview

-The preview window enables you to see the resize action *before* commiting to it.
+The preview window enables you to see the resize action *before* committing to it.

 <div><video controls src="https://github.com/user-attachments/assets/5ecb3ae8-f295-406f-b968-31e539f4a098" muted="false"></video></div>